 The business has a duty to take all reasonable steps to minimise its losses as a result of any interruption/obstruction of the highway caused by SES Water.
-If your losses are exacerbated due to a failure to take reasonable steps to minimise your loss, no compensation is payable for the level of exacerbated losses.
+If your losses are exacerbated due to a failure to take reasonable steps to minimise your loss, no loss of business is payable for the level of exacerbated losses.